Shopify/mobile-buy-sdk-ios/README.md

 #### Comparison operators [⤴](#table-of-contents)

 The search syntax also allows for comparing values that aren't exact matches.
 For example, you might want to get products that were updated only after a certain a date.
-We can do that as well:
+You can do that as well:

 ```swift
 .products(first: 10, query: "updated_at:>\"2017-05-29T00:00:00Z\"") { $0
     ...
 }
 ```

-The search above will return products that have been updated after midnight on May 29th, 2017.
+The query above will return products that have been updated after midnight on May 29, 2017.
 Note how the date is enclosed by another pair of escaped quotations.
-You can also use this technique for mulitple words or sentenses.
+You can also use this technique for multiple words or sentences.

-This is the complete list of supported comparison operators:
+The SDK supports the following comparison operators:

 - `:` equal to
 - `:<` less than